SIsilicon/WorldEdit-BE-Docs/docs/differences.md

 # Differences

-As this addon is still under development, there are a bunch of features that it doesn't have that the original mod does.
-Some features can't be implemented at all due to Minecraft's limitations.
+As this addon is still under development, there are a bunch of features that it doesn't have that the original mod does; some features can't be implemented at all due to Minecraft's limitations.

 ## Commands